Manuel Pradal

 Manuel Pradal (22 March 1964 – 13 May 2017) was a French film director and screenwriter.
 He wrote the scenarios for all the films he directed.
 Pradal died on 13 May 2017 in Paris after a long illness, aged 53.

+He studied in the directing department of La Fémis, from which she was graduated in 1990.

 Awards and nominations

 His 1997 film Marie from the Bay of Angels was in competition for the Tiger Award at the 1998 International Film Festival Rotterdam (IFFR).

 Filmography

 Manuel Pradal is both the screenwriter and the director of all of his films.